Numigi/odoo-sale-addons/sale_approve/README.rst

 the sale order will be set to "To approve" state and will require a Sales manager to approve it.

-This module is based on the purchase option for two levels validation in module `purchase`.
+This module is based on the sale double validation v12.0 <https://github.com/OCA/sale-workflow/tree/12.0/sale_double_validation>`_.
-This module is migrated from the OCA module available on `v12.0 <https://github.com/OCA/sale-workflow/tree/12.0/sale_double_validation>`_.

 **Table of contents**